 Make sure to also check out this guide to building and managing your book launch team.

-#7 – Create interest on your website or blog
+#7 – Build hype for your ebook on your website or blog

 Many who publish ebooks usually have a website or blog they can use to drive traffic to it.
 Not only that, but some actually use the ebook as a lead magnet and even the main source of income on their site.